inikishev/beat-manipulator/README.md

 - `@` allows you to take a random beat with the following syntax: @start_stop_step.
 For example, `@1_4_0.5` means it will take a random beat out of 1st, 1.5, 2nd, 2.5, 3rd, 3.5, and 4th.
 It will take whole beat, so you can also add `>0.5` to take only first half.
 - `%` - for very advanced patterns you can create variables from various metrics.
 For example, `%v` will create a variable with average volume of that beat, and all following `%` will be replaced by that variable until you create a new one.
 Useful for applying different effects based on different song metrics.
 All metrics are in `beat_manipulator/metrics.py`.
 #### special patterns
-You can write special commands into the `pattern` argument instead of actual patterns:
+You can write special commands into the `pattern` argument instead of actual patterns.
 - `reverse` - plays all beats in reverse chronological order
 - `shuffle` - shuffles all beats
 - `test` - puts different pitched cowbells on each beat, useful for testing beat detection and adjusting it using scale and shift.
 Each cowbell is 1 beat, highest pitched cowbell is the 1st beat, lowest pitched - 4th.
+#### complex patterns
+You should be able to use all of the above operators in any combination, as complex as you want.
+Very low scales should also be fine, up to 0.001.

 ### creating images
 You can create cool images based on beat positions.
 Each song produces its own unique image.
 Write: